synle/js-import-fixer/README.md

 - [x] Make this package executable with `npx` (Using `npx import-fixer`).
 - [x] Respect the files in `.gitignore` and skip those files when running the script.
 - [x] Added an option to transform relative imports into absolute imports (Using [`--transformRelativeImport`](https://synle.github.io/js-import-fixer/#--transformRelativeImport)).
+- [x] Added an option to control what's the output quote is in the import line.
+Either single quote or double quote. [`--importQuote`](https://synle.github.io/js-import-fixer/#--importQuote)
 - [ ] Maybe create a VS Code addon or a separate Electron standalone app that visualize the import transformation and allows user to fine tune the translation one by one.

 ## Examples Run